corbennett/NP_pipeline_pretest/README.md

 # NP_pipeline_pretest
-validation functions to run before NP data collection

-dependencies:
+Validation functions to run after the pretest on NP pipeline rigs.
+The pretest should output a sync file (hdf5) and a pkl file (DOC format).

+Dependencies:
-  numpy
+  * numpy
-  pandas
+  * pandas
-  json
+  * json
-  h5py
+  * h5py

 Run on command line:
 ```
 python run_validation_functions.py path_to_json_params path_to_results_save_directory
 ```

-The params file should include paths to
+The params file includes:
-1. sync hdf5 file
+1. path to sync file
-2. foraging2 pkl file in the DOC format
+2. path to pkl file
+3. line labels for sync

-Other params specify the sync line labels and QC criteria for each QC function.
+4. criteria for each QC function

+Check out the example to see how this is formatted.